YassineKifane/GestionStagiare/README.md

 ### Server

-In the `Server` directory, create a `config.env` file and add the following environment variables:
+In the `Server` directory, create a `.env` file and add the following environment variables:

 ```env
 DATABASE_URL=your_mongodb_connection_url